k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 An overview of the whole schema's diagram is available using the Navigation Map feature.
 To activate it, click on the schema's top bar Magnifier control icon (![](images/web/mini-map-off.svg)).

-Once opened - on the top-left side of the schema diagram window - you can click and move the red rectangle, which represents the current schema view and enables your navigation within the schema.
+Once opened - on the top-left side of the schema diagram window - you can click and move the red rectangle, which represents the current schema view.
+Using this feature enables your navigation within the schema.

 ![](images/web/21_map.png)